Contributory copyright infringement

 Contributory copyright infringement is a way of imposing secondary liability for infringement of a copyright.
-It is a means by which a person may be held liable for copyright infringement even though he or she did not directly engage in the infringing activity.
-In the United States, the Copyright Act does not itself impose liability for contributory infringement expressly.
+It is a means by which a person may be held liable for copyright infringement even though they did not directly engage in the infringing activity.
 It is one of the two forms of secondary liability apart from vicarious liability.
-Contributory infringement is understood to be a form of infringement in which a person is not directly violating a copyright but, induces or authorises another person to directly infringe the copyright.
+Contributory infringement is understood to be a form of infringement in which a person is not directly violating a copyright but induces or authorizes another person to directly infringe the copyright.

 This doctrine is a development of general tort law and is an extension of the principle in tort law that in addition to the tortfeasor, anyone who contributed to the tort should also be held liable.